GODWIN, George (1889-1974)

 After his mother died in 1911, Godwin went to British Columbia, sent for his fiancée, the daughter of a Belfast physician, and they bought and cleared land at Whonnock.
 They soon spent most of their money, added a son to their family, and discovered they were unable to compete economically with Japanese, Chinese and American farmers during the recession of 1913.

 Godwin was wounded by a gas attack and, like the protagonist in The Eternal Forest, contracted tuberculosis and spent a year in a sanitarium near the Arrow Lakes.
 Returning to England, Godwin passed the rest of the war in Dorset teaching tank warfare.
 In the 1920s, he was called to the bar as a lawyer but opted for a career as a writer.
-He proceeded to publish a remarkable array of more than 20 books on a variety of subjects, including a 320-page biography of Captain George Vancouver.
-He never returned to Canada.
+He proceeded to publish an array of more than 20 books on a variety of subjects, including a 320-page biography of Captain George Vancouver.

-Following a work called Columbia, or The Future of Canada (1928) and The Eternal Forest, Godwin provided a sequel, changing the name of his autobiographical protagonist from the Newcomer to Stephen Craig, and making him a B.C. fruit grower.
-The memoir novel, Why Stay We Here?
-(1930), describes Godwin’s military experiences in 1916–1917.
-Godwin died at age 85 in 1974.
-Under an imprint called Godwin Books, Godwin’s Vancouver-based grandnephew, Robert Thomson, has set himself the task of reviving George Godwin’s literary reputation.
-Thomson republished an expanded version of The Eternal Forest in 1994, and has since made other Godwin texts available via the internet.
+Following a work called Columbia, or The Future of Canada (1928) and The Eternal Forest, Godwin provided a sequel to his first novel, changing the name of his autobiographical protagonist from the Newcomer to Stephen Craig, and making him a B.C. fruit grower.
+This memoir novel, Why Stay We Here?
+(1930), describes Godwin's military experiences in 1916-1917.

 FULL ENTRY: